shawnduong/zero-to-hero-hacking/writeups/active/otw-bandit.md

 This program will firstly connect to a specific port on the localhost, and then it will receive some sort of data.
 If the data is the `bandit20` password, then it will transmit the `bandit21` password back.

 Here, we need two sessions: one to run `suconnect`, and one to be listening for connections with `nc`.
-We can do this be using `screen`.
+We can do this by using `screen`.
 You can read about `screen` usage by consulting its `man` page if you don't know how to split screens, jump terminals, or start new shells.

 On one of our terminals, we will listen for connections on an arbitrary port using `nc` with the `-l -p` (listen, port) flags and giving a valid port as an argument.
 Additionally, we want to transmit to all connections the password for `bandit20`, which we can do using the `<` feed operator.